 INSERT 0 59177

-Duplicate user IDs, post IDs or userdays will not be counted, because Hll will only count distinct values.
+Duplicate user IDs, post IDs or userdays will only be counted once, because this (cardinality estimation) is the fundamental function of HLL.

 Retrieve updated metrics: